Gallery-of-Kaeon/Kaeon-FUSION/README.md

 alters the rules mid runtime.
 There is also no prohibition on using mutiple interfaces at once.

+In this sense,
+one could think of Kaeon FUSION as the smart phone of languages, a blank slate whose functionality is defined by the apps, or interfaces, that are installed on it.
+In this analogy,
+LISP would be like a smart phone that could only have one app installed at a time.

 To summarize:
 in LISP,
 DSLs become seperate languages that are not necessarily compatible with one another,